AnonymousCryptos/Audit-projects/README.md

 - Impact assessment
 - Suggested remediation

-This allows the team to start fixing issues early.
+This allows the client's team to start fixing issues early.

 ### 7. Fix Review
 After the team responds, I review both code changes and any explanations provided.